 I sat in a room this week with about 100 people listening to a woman give her testimony of recovery from addiction.
-My wife had been asked to come and lead worship on Monday nights for this group, and even though it’s a bit of a drive for us, we load up with whatever young musicians and singers we can find and go, hoping to bring those people to a new level in their experience with God.
+My wife was asked to come and lead worship on Monday nights for this group, and even though it’s a bit of a drive for us, we load up with whatever young musicians and singers we can find and go, hoping to bring the people there to a new level in their experience with God.
 So, something this woman said got me thinking.
-She was listing off all of the changes that she’s made in the last 8 years – all of which were pretty amazing things for someone who had known the better part of 35 years being addicted – when she said that she is “trying to become a better Christian”.
+She was listing off all of the changes she’s made in the last 8 years – all of which were pretty amazing things for someone who had known the better part of 35 years being addicted – when she said how she is “trying to become a better Christian”.
 Now, I understood what she was saying… but it hit me that this is where most of us miss it.
 It’s not about us BECOMING better at anything… what it’s really all about is learning how to simply BE a son or daughter.
 That’s it.
-We have got to come to a place of comfort knowing that God is our Father.
+We have got to come to a place of comfort knowing God is our Father.
 Think about this… every single bit of a child’s identity and security in their formative years is wrapped up in their mommy or daddy.
 As they grow and learn how to understand things in life, their identity as a son or daughter grows as well.
 Their understanding of what makes their parent’s happy or sad becomes understood, and a foundation for life is established.

 Even Jesus needed this foundation.
 At the start of His public ministry He went to the Jordan River and was baptized by John.
-Coming up out of the water, the Bible tells us that a light shown from heaven, that the Holy Spirit came and rested upon Jesus as a dove would, and that the Father spoke from heaven saying, “This is My Son, the dearly loved, in whom is My delight.”
-(Matthew 3:17) What affirmation from the One who mattered most in Jesus’ life!
+Coming up out of the water, the Bible tells us a light shown from heaven, the Holy Spirit came and rested upon Jesus as a dove would, and the Father spoke from heaven saying, “This is My Son, the dearly loved, in whom is My delight.”
+(Matthew 3:17) What an affirmation from the One who mattered most in Jesus’ life!
 IDENTITY – “This is My Son”… ASSURANCE – “the dearly loved”… AFFECTION – “in whom is My delight”.
-We all need this kind of foundation – to know that no matter where we are, what we do, who we become, that God loves us first and foremost because we are His children.
+We all need this kind of foundation – to know no matter where we are, what we do, or who we become, God loves us first and foremost because we are His children.
 It’s when we really know this that we aren’t afraid to pick up and move across the country and start a new chapter in life.
-And this is the assurance that my friends who just did this have… they KNOW that they are a Son and Daughter first and foremost – that even if it wasn’t the right thing to do, it doesn’t change the Father’s love or opinion of them.
+And this is the assurance my friends who just did this have… they KNOW they are a Son and Daughter first and foremost – how even if it wasn’t the right thing to do, it doesn’t change the Father’s love or opinion of them.

 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight.” – Proverbs 3:5

-The word “acknowledge” in this verse is the Hebrew word “yadah”, one of the words for worship.
+The word “acknowledge” in this verse is the Hebrew word “yadah”, which is one of the words for worship.
 It literally means “to lift your hands in a sign of surrender”.
-Wow – think about the wight of that meaning, and read that verse again.
+Wow – think about the wight of that meaning, and read the verse again.
 “In all your ways lift your hands up in surrender to Him, and He will make your paths straight.”
 I think many times we try too hard to make the right decision or do the right thing, when God isn’t so much concerned with anything more in that moment than seeing if we are surrendered to Him.
 Does He care about where we live and what we do?
 Of course He does… scripture even says, “From one man he made every nation of men, that they should inhabit the whole earth; and he determined the times set for them and the exact places where they should live.”
-(Acts 17:26) Interesting though, that the word “determined” here is the Greek word “horizo”, and it means “to mark out the boundaries for”.
-What I think this is saying is that God has set the boundaries for us, and like a good father He says, “I’ll let you do what you want outside, just stay in the yard – don’t go outside the fence!”
+(Acts 17:26) Interesting though, the word “determined” here is the Greek word “horizo”, and it means “to mark out the boundaries for”.
+What I think this is saying is, God has set the boundaries for us, and like a good father He says, “I’ll let you do what you want outside, just stay in the yard – don’t go outside the fence!”
 Disagree?
 Keep reading.

 Old Testament stories too old for you?
 OK, how about the Apostles deciding where to send Paul and Silas on their first trip… “It seemed good to the Holy Spirit and to us…” (Acts 15:28).
-And what about Paul making decisions as to where his traveling ministry team would go next?
+And what about Paul making decisions about where his traveling ministry team would go next?
 There are several instances of following the direct, specific leading of the Holy Spirit, but other times when they went in a “general direction”.
 If we sent out missionaries from most churches in America today and they were then repeatedly thrown out of towns or into jail for preaching the Gospel, we’d start to wonder about their wisdom and if they were really hearing from God or not.
 It appears that Paul and his group made some of their decisions simply on what seemed to be right to them, just as they’d seen with the Apostles in Jerusalem.
 And consider the time when Peter walked on the water out to Jesus – Jesus didn’t initiate Peter stepping out of the boat, Peter did. “’Lord, if it’s you,’ Peter replied, ‘tell me to come to you on the water.’”(Matthew 14:28) Now THAT is stepping out on a “maybe”!